developer--/before_after_slider/README.md

 ---------------------------------------------------------

-The image clip retains its last position when screen orientation changes.
+Fix: The image clip retains its last position when screen orientation changes.

 ---------------------------------------------------------